-Claudette knew he was by far the best bet for this emergency. didn't let possible embarrassment to herself stand in the way.
+Claudette knew he was by far the best bet for this emergency.
+She didn't let possible embarrassment to herself stand in the way.

 Janet Gaynor can appear on a Lux program any time she's a mind to.
 Janet gets scared, though.
 It's the reason she doesn't appear oftener.
-She reason she doesn't appear oftener.
 She made an outstanding hit in the Lux version of "A Star Is Born" and "Mayerling."
 The producers have told her that any time she needs a piece of change, to call them up.
 But she doesn't.
 She shakes in her boots for hours after her broadcasts.

 Bob Montgomery was pretty upset, too, but for a different reason on a certain day in September, 1937, when "A Star Is Born" was presented under the Lux banner.
-Seems they were having a heat wave in Hollywood about that time and Bob, having half an hour or so to himself between rehearsal and the broadcast, had hied himself to his dressing room (which was NOT air cooled) and did what a good many uncomfortably warm young men would do, discarded most of his clothes.
+Seems they were having a heat wave in Hollywood about that time and Bob, having half an hour or so to himself between rehearsal and the broadcast, had hied hearsal and the broadcast, had hied himself to his dressing room (which was NOT air cooled) and did what a good many uncomfortably young men would do, discarded most of his clothes.
 He was dozing peacefully on the sofa when came a stentorian voice: "Mister Montgomery!
 Telephone!"

-Now the telephone below stairs in the Lux theater is in a sort of lounge, where people are wont to gather when they're not doing anything else.
-Several were gathered there now-Janet Gaynor, May Robson and others, and it was before this son and others-and it was before this gathering that Bob appeared to answer the telephone.
+NOW the telephone below stairs in the Lux theater is in a sort of lounge, where people are wont to gather when they're not doing anything else.
+Several were gathered there now-Janet Gaynor, May Robson and others-and it was before this gathering that Bob appeared to answer the telephone.

 "Hello," he said sleepily, into the mouthpiece.
 "Hel-" And then he became conscious that all was not well with his appearance.
-"Cripes!" he yelled.
+"Cripes!" he with his appearance.
+"Crip yelled.
 "GOODBYE"-and retired precipitately, amid assembled hoots and applause.